 It is okay if you aren’t a professional baker you definitely will feel like one after making these, heck you might feel like opening a bakery after!

-One of my proudest moments in the kitchen was when I successfully baked homemade croissants.
-With this step-by-step recipe guide, you are well on your way to making amazing buttery flaky croissants that are to die for.
+One of my proudest moments in the kitchen was when I successfully baked homemade croissants from scratch.
+Learn how to make croissants with this step-by-step recipe guide, you are well on your way to making amazing buttery flaky croissants that are to die for.
 Are you ready?
 If I can do it, you can do it.
 Let’s get baking! 🙂

 Step 1: Gather the ingredients and tools